Slurpee: Promotions

 In 1973, Baseball Slurpee Cups, with illustrations of current stars and early players like Honus Wagner.

 In 1973, the DC Comics Super Hero Cups, a 60 cup series.

 1973 Endangered Species Cups – Congress passed the Endangered Species Act (ESA) on December 14, 1973.
 This triggered 7-Eleven making an advanced of $250,000 representing 1-cent from the sale of more than 2-million Endangered Species Cups to the National Wildlife Federation (NWF) who purchased Bald Eagle habitat.
-The transfer of land to the U.S. Government and U.S. Fish and Wildlife Service took place on December 19, 1974 and came to be known as the Carl E. Mundt National Wildlife Refuge.
+The transfer of land to the U.S. Government and U.S. Fish and Wildlife Service took place on December 19, 1974, and came to be known as the Carl E. Mundt National Wildlife Refuge.

-1975, the Marvel Series, a 60 cup series.

-1977, the Marvel "Panoramic" Super Hero series.
+In 1975, there was the Marvel Series, a 60-cup series, and in 1977, the Marvel "Panoramic" Super Hero series.

 In 1994, 7-Eleven sought to remake Slurpee's "brain freeze" campaign targeted to the adolescent MTV audience.
 The creative directors assigned the task of creating four new commercials to the Brothers Quay, and Boston-based Olive Jar Animation.
 Known for their bizarre aesthetic and influence in the stop-motion animations industry, the Quays based their "brain freeze" ad on a late 19th-century photograph of a female contortionist.
 In the commercial, a curtain reveals the contortionist balancing on two chairs, bending over backward to sip a Slurpee.
 She falls victim to "brain freeze" and turns into an ice cube.

-Starting in 1995, free Slurpee coupons have been made available through "Operation Chill" for US police officers to distribute to children.
+Beginning in 1995, free Slurpee coupons have been made available through "Operation Chill" for US police officers to distribute to children.

 In 1998, 7-Eleven launched Slurpee lip balm to the market.
 Other "Slurpee-flavored" products have included Slurpee gum, which had a liquid candy center.

 In 2002, The World Wrestling Federation launched promotional cups featuring The Rock, Rob Van Dam, Lita with The Hardy Boyz, Stone Cold Steve Austin, Kurt Angle, Undertaker and Trish Stratus.
 The designs were on 40-ounce Slurpee cups and 34-ounce thermal mugs.

 In 2004, 7-Eleven created an edible Slurpee straw.

 In 2005, 7-Eleven promoted the film Star Wars Episode III: Revenge of the Sith, by making a Mountain Dew Pitch Black "Dark Side" Slurpee which came in a cup shaped like Darth Vader's helmet.